 Williamson County,” April 2012, article

-- “A Picture is Worth a Thousand Words: Giving a Voice to People with Disabilities,” Disability Mega Conference, The Arc Tennessee, May 2018,
+- “A Picture is Worth a Thousand Words: Amplifying the Voice of People with Disabilities,” Tennessee Disability Mega Conference,

-- “A Picture is Worth a Thousand Words: Giving a Voice to People with Disabilities,” The Future of Disability: a Big Ideas Event, The Arc Tennessee,
+- “A Picture is Worth a Thousand Words: Amplifying the Voice of People with Disabilities,” The Future of Disability: a Big Ideas Event,

-- “A Picture is Worth a Thousand Words: Giving a Voice to Students with Disabilities,” Partners in Education (PIE) conference, TN Department
+- “A Picture is Worth a Thousand Words: Amplifying the Voice of Students with Disabilities,” Partners in Education (PIE) conference,

 Hendlmyer, Director of Support Services for Williamson County Schools, TN Council on Developmental Disabilities, March 2012, Nashville, TN